AlexeiSrour/blog/posts/endeavors_listing.md

 > >
 > > The below is a list of formerly planned posts taht have since been forgotten and abandoned:
 > > - **Using rdtsc(p) as an accurate and fine-grained general purpose timer**
 > >     - _This blog idea had far larger scope than I imagined, and has since gone stale from its inception.
 I dug too deep and too greedily.
 Notable wells of information are "Using the RDTSC Instruction for Performance Monitoring" and "How to Benchmark Code Executions Time..." intel white paper.
 These are slightly out of date, in particular on topics of serializing the rdtsc(p) calls, for which one should consult the Intel **and** AMD hardware manuals for those instructions.
 Of note are printed loose leaf with highlights from AMD's 245593-Rev 3.41-June 2023 pages 422, 433, 435 (section 13.2.4).
-Intel's hardware manual is also included but only one page about Fence instructions section 9.4.5, which is unusual since the intels instruction reference for rdtsc(p) is actually slightly at odds with AMD's, specifically using it as a wall clock timer_
+Intel's hardware manual is also included but only one page about Fence instructions section 9.4.5, which is unusual since the intels instruction reference for rdtsc(p) is actually slightly at odds with AMD's, specifically using it as a wall clock timer.
+I've also found a "Blogideas" text dump pointing to more resources from intel on my work computer's desktop_
 > > - create blog post based off OS Three Easy Pieces homework on timing syscalls and context switches (include /usr/bin/time)
 > > - create blog post based off context switches and speculation on why they're expensive
 >